jimlar/valtechdroid/README.md

 * Scale the contact image better
 * Handle passwords that start to fail in existing account setup
 * Edit password credentials
+* Use SyncStats to record the status of the sync execution